Alenstoir/GQLA/README.md

 - [Structure](#Structure)

 ## Intro
 GQLA is published under MIT license and doesn't provide any warranty.
 It is single person developed package.
 `No roadmap`
 `No warranty`
 `No consistency`
 `No active and fast responces to dev`
+**This project not following [SOLID](https://github.com/Alenstoir/DOCVAULT/blob/master/OOP/RU/SOLID.md) yet**

 ## Usage
 ___WARNING___ : _watch carefull about your recursion depth; nodes and edges also counted as recursion level;_